pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

-but progress along its line of development would tend to bring the cost of making a unique copy of a book lower than the normal original purchase price, lower perhaps than the cost of mailing and returning an inter-library loan--a situation with revolutionary implications.
+but progress along its line of development would tend to bring the cost of making a unique copy of a book lower than the normal original purchase price, lower perhaps than the cost of mailing and returning an inter-library loan---a situation with revolutionary implications.
 Book and journals publishing, now taken for granted as the sole channels for the flow of an intellectual product, may be challenged by the consequences of these technological changes.
 Perhaps the time